 - In order to reduce your risk from COPD, it is recommended to avoid inhaling tobacco smoke, limit exposure to outdoor air pollution, use air cleaners/purifiers to reduce home and workplace air pollutant, and avoid respiratory infections.

 - Early detection of COPD can change the progress of the disease.
-If you suffer from difficulty breathing and/or have a persistent cough, you should see a doctor and seek a lunch function test.
+If you suffer from difficulty breathing and/or have a persistent cough, you should see a doctor and seek a lung function test.

 - Currently there is no cure for COPD, but there are ways to relieve symptoms and keep the disease from getting worse.
 Treatments for COPD can reduce the severity of symptoms, decrease the frequency and severity of exacerbations, and increase tolerance to exercise.